tidalmigrations/tidalmigrations.github.io/pages/tidal tools/tidal_offline.md

 Follow [this guide](https://guides.tidalmg.com/tidal-tools.html) to install Tidal Tools on your internet connected server.

-Tip: Tidal tools is just a single binary, so if you already have it installed on one machine it’s simple to use SCP to copy the binary onto your offline server!
-Alternatively, you can use our offline installer by following the steps below.
+{% include note.html content="Tidal Tools is just a single binary, so if you already have it installed on one machine it’s simple to use SCP to copy the binary onto your offline server!
+Alternatively, you can use our offline installer by following the steps below." %}

 Obtain the offline installer for your operating system from [this page](https://get.tidal.sh/) under 'Offline Installer' and move this to your offline server.